-Steeped in mystic history stretching back to the days of King Arthur, Wales – the land of dragons – is truly a unique and beautiful place.
+Steeped in mystic history stretching back to the days of King Arthur, Wales is truly a unique and beautiful destination.
 Named ‘Cymru’ in Welsh, this small country attached to the hip of England is often disregarded when speaking of the great sights in Britain.

-However, with one of the oldest spoken languages on Earth, a vibrant cultural capitol city, breathtaking landscape, and more sheep than one can count, Wales has much more to offer visitors than she is often given credit for.
+However, with one of the oldest spoken languages on Earth, a vibrant capital city, breathtaking landscapes, and more sheep than one can count, Wales has much more to offer visitors than she is often given credit for.

-Here are the best places in Wales to visit to give you a feel for the country, and a few minor places we are personally fond of.
-But, no list of highlights can compare to a personal travel guide by Guidester full of the best recommendations by experts living and traveling in Wales – all tailored to your unique interests and travel style!
+Here are the best places in Wales to visit to give you a good feel for the country, and a few lesser known places we are personally fond of.
+Enjoy!

 Share this article!